matthewdaluz/SimpleBoot/README.md

+## SimpleBoot will soon be a product of RedHead Industries, a non-profit organization that I have founded -- By the people, for the people.
+This does not mean SimpleBoot will go proprietary, this is simply a change of ownership (and where SimpleBoot's repository will be at).

 # 📱 SimpleBoot

 **SimpleBoot** is a powerful, root-required Android app that transforms your phone into a fully bootable USB device.
 Mount ISO/IMG files via **ConfigFS**, **Legacy mass_storage**, or raw **Loopback** mode and boot directly into live systems on any PC.